tshenolo/docker-php-request-logger/README.md

     This will start the PHP script inside a Docker container accessible at http://localhost:8080/.

-Optional:
-5. Interact with the container's shell:
+5. View logs:
     ```bash
+    docker logs <container_id_or_name>
+    ```

+6. Interact with the container's shell:
+    ```bash
     docker exec -it <container_id_or_name> /bin/bash
     ```

-6. Stop container:
+7. Stop container:
     ```bash
     docker stop <container_id_or_name>
     ```

-7. Remove image
+8. Remove image
     ```bash
     docker rmi -f <image_id_or_name>
     ```

 ## Usage

-Once the Docker container is running, you can send HTTP requests to the server, and the script will log them along with the headers and request data to a file named `request_log.txt` inside the container.
+Once the Docker container is running, you can send HTTP requests to the server, and the script will log them along with the headers and request data.
+The logs can be viewed using the command: docker logs <container_id_or_name>.

 ### Examples: